Sinking of Prince of Wales and Repulse: Aftermath

+The bell raised from as on display at the Merseyside Maritime Museum in Liverpool.

 The morning after the battle, Churchill received a phone call at his bedside from Sir Dudley Pound, the First Sea Lord.

 Pound: Prime Minister, I have to report to you that the Prince of Wales and the Repulse have both been sunk by the Japanese – we think by aircraft.
 Tom Phillips is drowned.

 Churchill: Are you sure it's true?

 Pound: There is no doubt at all.